Skip to main content

 ONTAP includes a robust and extensible role-based access control (RBAC) capability.
 You can assign each account a different role to control the user's access to the resources exposed through the REST API and CLI.
 The roles define different levels of administrative access for the various ONTAP users.

 Note The ONTAP RBAC capability has continued to expand and was significantly enhanced with ONTAP 9.11.1 (and subsequent releases).
-See Summary of RBAC evolution and What’s new with the ONTAP REST API and automation for more information.
+See Summary of RBAC evolution and What’s new with the ONTAP REST API for more information.

 ONTAP roles